-It’s relatively inexpensive to get access to Verizon’s 5G, if you have a 5G-enabled phone and live in an area with a 5G network.
-That’s especially true if you have one of Verizon’s unlimited plans.
+It’s relatively inexpensive to get access to Verizon’s 5G and if you have a 5G-enabled phone and live in an area with a 5G network.
+But you do pay extra for 5G access.

 Verizon 5G speeds

 So just how fast will Verizon’s 5G network get?
-Well, according to Verizon, 5G networks may one day boast speeds of up to a huge 10Gbps.
-For now, we tested Verizon 5G in person with a Samsung Galaxy S10 5G, and achieved speeds of up to a still very impressive 1.35Gbps.
+Well, according to Verizon, 5G networks may one day boast speeds of up to 10Gbps.
+We tested Verizon 5G in person with a Samsung Galaxy S10 5G last year in Chicago, and achieved speeds of up to 1.35Gbps.

 Of course, there are a number of things that affect the speed of 5G networks.
 Notably, the more people that are connected to a network, the lower speeds will be.
 Not only that, but your distance to a 5G node may impact speeds too.
 That said, 5G technology will likely get better over time, and the result will likely be faster speeds.

-One of the biggest problems with 5G, or at least mmWave, is that it’s not very good at going through obstacles like walls — making it difficult to get good 5G reception when you’re indoors.
-Verizon, however, is trying to change that.
+One of the biggest problems with 5G, and especially mmWave, is that it’s not very good at going through obstacles like walls — making it difficult to get good 5G reception when you’re indoors.
+Verizon is trying to change that.
 The company has announced a new partnership with Boingo Wireless to help customers get better 5G reception when they’re inside a building.